Ifycode/Ifycode/README.md

 > [!TIP]
 > **Why is there only 1 repository showing up in my Github account?**
 >
 > I prefer to organize my work on GitHub using Github organizations.
 I also make use of the Github project board a lot.
-GitHub project boards that show what I'm actively working on can be found in the tables below.
+The projects that I'm actively working on can be found in the tables below.

 #